joelpurra/npshell/README.md

 - Displays song paths relative to `$PWD`.
 - Optional system notifications displaying the path or id3v2 tags.
 - Creates cached/index files to handle large sound libraries, useful on slow disks and network drives.
+- Works on Mac OS X, Linux, and similar systems.

 ## Installation

+See [INSTALL.md for Linux, other systems, and manual steps](INSTALL.md) as well as how to enable notifications.

 On Mac with [Homebrew](http://brew.sh/):